--Djavax.net.ssl.trustStore is present in your JVM arguments, Java will use the keystore specified with that argument.
+-Djavax.net.ssl.trustStore is present in your JVM arguments, Java will use the truststore configured instead of the default (cacerts).
 You can verify whether the

 -Djavax.net.ssl.trustStore parameter is causing problems by running the

-SSLPoke test and specifying the same JVM argument to use that keystore.
+SSLPoke test using the same JVM argument which will execute SSLPoke using your custom truststore.
 For example:

-If this fails (confirming the problem that the truststore doesn't contain the appropriate certificates), then the certificate will need to be imported into that truststore as per the instructions in Connecting to SSL Services.
+If this fails (confirming that the truststore doesn't contain the appropriate certificates), the certificate will need to be imported into your defined custom truststore using the instructions in Connecting to SSL Services.

-Whenever Java attempts to connect to another application over SSL (e.g.: HTTPS, IMAPS, LDAPS), it will only be able to connect to that application if it can trust it.
-The way trust is handled in the Java world is that you have a keystore (typically
+Whenever Java attempts to connect to another application over SSL (e.g.: HTTPS, IMAPS, LDAPS), it will only be able to connect to applications it can trust.
+The way trust is handled in Java is that you have a truststore (typically

-$JAVA_HOME/lib/security/cacerts), also known as the truststore.
-This contains a list of all known Certificate Authority (CA) certificates, and Java will only trust certificates that are signed by one of those CAs or public certificates that exist within that keystore.
+$JAVA_HOME/lib/security/cacerts).
+The truststore contains a list of all known Certificate Authority (CA) certificates, and Java will only trust certificates that are signed by one of those CAs or public certificates that exist within that truststore.
 For example, if we look at the certificate for Atlassian, we can see that the *.atlassian.com certificate has been signed by the intermediate certificates, DigiCert High Assurance EV Root CA and DigiCert High Assurance CA-3.
 These intermediate certificates have been signed by the root Entrust.net Secure Server CA :

-These three certificates combined are referred to as the certificate chain, and, as they are all within the Java keystore (
+These three certificates combined are referred to as the certificate chain, and, as they are all within the Java truststore (

 cacerts), Java will trust any certificates signed by them (in this case, *.atlassian.com).
-Alternatively, if the *. atlassian.com certificate had been in the keystore, Java would also trust that site.
+Alternatively, if the *. atlassian.com certificate had been in the truststore, Java would also trust that site.

 This problem is therefore caused by a certificate that is self-signed (a CA did not sign it) or a certificate chain that does not exist within the Java truststore.
 Java does not trust the certificate and fails to connect to the application.